-Performance of the DF share in the first quarter of 2014
+Performance of the DF share in the first half of 2014

 The DF share exhibited a clearly negative performance in the first three months of 2014.
 Having started the year at EUR 4.05, the paper marked a 3-month high of EUR 4.32 on 13 January.
-In February the share price plunged, hitting

-EUR 2.00 at the end of the month.
-This was caused by the publication of the preliminary consolidated net loss for the financial year 2013 because of extraordinary expenditure in the form of retrospective VAT payments for the financial years 2007 to 2013 as well as the naming of the company in the U.S. OFAC sanctions list.
-The DF share was unable to recover from this plunge and traded at EUR 1.40, just slightly above its 3-month low of EUR 1.30, on 31 March 2014.
-This meant that the share price lost 65.4% during the first quarter of 2014.
-The relevant stock market indices, the SDAX and the DAXsector Financial Services, rose by 5.6% and 2.0 percent, respectively, during the same period.
+The price then dropped sharply in February to a first-half low of EUR 1.30.
+This was caused by the publication of the preliminary consolidated net loss for the financial year 2013 as well as the naming of the company in the US OFAC sanctions list.
+The DF share recovered only slightly from this loss and closed at EUR 1.50 on 30 June 2014.
+This meant that the share price lost 61.7% during the first half of 2014.
+The relevant stock market indices, the SDAX and the DAXsector Financial Services, rose by 8.8% and 7.1%, respectively, during the same period.

-A total of 1,679,369 DF shares were traded (XETRA) during the first three months of 2014, which is equivalent to an average daily turnover of 27,087 shares.
-This means that the daily trading volume rose by 628% compared to the prior-year period.
+A total of 2,160,037 DF shares were traded (XETRA) during the first six months of 2014, which is equivalent to an average daily turnover of 18,000 shares.
+This means that the daily trading volume rose by 196% compared to the prior-year period.